 I am slowing surrounding myself with plants.
 I have found a few that are very hardy; hardy enough to withstand my black thumb, and that is really saying something.
 I just repotted my poinsettia (they actually turn lush and green if you can keep them alive after Christmas!).
 I am running out of places to put them, but hubby bought me a pretty little collapsable shelf that fits several of them.
 Since it’s warm enough to have them outside all day and night, I have been wanting to get a bit more creative with them.

 I have really been digging macrame, especially those macrame wall hangings that have a pocket to keep a plant.
 I am okay at working macrame, but obviously crochet is my favorite, so I though it would be fun to make something similar with crochet.

-I am so thrilled, I think my favorite is Sagebrush, which has blue tones in it.
 What happy accident that I was forced to leave my comfort zone; I love the extra pop of color on my porch!

 This pretty pattern had many versions during the design process, me-oh-my!
 I wanted it to look lacy and open-knit in the front, but I also needed it to have integrity to hold a pot.

 It took a few weeks and a few nights of “sleeping on it”, but I figured it out and it turned out better than I had hoped.